livegnik/2way-poc-design/README.md

 Because the graph lives on every node, the system is local-first.
 Writes land on the originating device, then propagate as signed deltas when peers connect.
 Synchronization is incremental and scoped by trust: peers request only the ranges they want, verify ordering deterministically, and merge when every prerequisite holds.
 Long offline periods are normal; reconnection is another validation and merge pass.

-Every proposal follows the same lifecycle:
+Every proposal follows the lifecycle described in `01-protocol/00-protocol-overview.md` and enforced by the managers named in `02-architecture/01-component-model.md`:

-1. An application proposes a change with a schema that states what must exist and how it may evolve.
+1. An application or service constructs an `OperationContext` and graph message envelope that states the desired mutation.
-2. Schema validation ensures references exist, types match, and the payload respects domain rules.
+2. Graph Manager performs structural validation first, rejecting malformed envelopes before any other work occurs.
-3. Authorization checks verify that the signer owns the relevant nodes or holds capabilities that allow the mutation.
+3. Schema Manager validates references, types, and domain rules according to the active schema set.
-4. Deterministic ordering picks where the proposal fits relative to accepted writes, preventing races.
+4. ACL Manager evaluates permissions using the supplied `OperationContext` and graph state; authorization must succeed before any write proceeds.
-5. The mutation commits to the local append-only log and, if desired, streams to peers that run the same pipeline.
+5. Graph Manager assigns a monotonic `global_seq`, commits the mutation through Storage Manager, and State Manager later syncs the accepted history to peers in order.

 If any step fails (missing reference, stale capability, conflicting order), the proposal never hits durable state.
 Rejection is deterministic, so correct nodes converge without negotiating or trusting the network.